 Longtime marijuana advocate Steve Fox has left the National Cannabis Industry Association, which he co-founded, to join the upstart Cannabis Trade Federation to promote federal MJ reform.
 “It is a larger lobbying team at CTF with a lot of reach into a lot of different offices,” Fox told Marijuana Business Daily.
 “And, from the perspective of […]Read More

 A relatively new marijuana trade association is aggressively targeting federal cannabis law reform.
-According to The Hill, the Cannabis Trade Federation (CTF) hired 15 lobbyists to work in Washington DC to boost the States Act.
-The proposed national legislation would shield state-legal marijuana programs from federal interference as well as resolve banking and taxation issues plaguing the […]Read More
+According to The Hill, the Cannabis Trade Federation (CTF) hired 15 lobbyists to work in Washington DC to boost the STATES (Strengthening the Tenth Amendment Through Entrusting States) Act.
+The proposed national legislation would shield state-legal marijuana programs from federal interference as well as […]Read More

 In an ideal world, cultivators would have the luxury of time when it comes to drying and curing their cannabis.

 They’d take 30-60 days – waiting, sniffing, eyeing and “burping” – to achieve the ideal cannabinoid and terpene profile for each lovingly grown flower.

 But in the real business world, larger cultivators need to get product out the door.
 They don’t have one or two months to spend on curing.

 That doesn’t mean, however, that cultivators must sacrifice quality for large-scale commercial production.Read More

 As owner of the National Holistic Healing Center, a Washington DC dispensary that serves roughly 2,000 patients, Chanda Macias has found success pairing scientific and medical expertise with corporate experience.
 She hopes to use that same formula to help turn around Women Grow, the once high-flying cannabis professionals group that more recently has experienced the closure […]Read More